artiqox/aiq/README.md

 # Artiqox [AIQ]
 ## What is Artiqox?
-Artiqox is the worlds first cosmos/tendermint powered information warehouse blockchain where *any* structured information can be traded.
+Artiqox is the worlds first cosmos/tendermint powered information marketplace blockchain where *any* structured information can be traded.

 # Development and Contribution